ChrisDuffley/stationPlaylist/addoninternals.md

 * 1.x: Initial release, added end of track alarm and other features.
 * 2.x: Track Finder and better routines to recognize Studio versions.
-* 3.x: first long-term support (LTS) release, Cart Explorer, support for SAM Encoder and no need to stay on the encoder window during connection attempts.
+* 3.x: First long-term support (LTS) release, Cart Explorer, support for SAM Encoder and no need to stay on the encoder window during connection attempts.
 This was the last version to support Studio 4.33.
 * 4.x: Library scan, support for SPL encoder and studio 5.10.
 * 5.x: Track Dial, dedicated configuration dialog.
 * 6.x: Broadcast profiles, metadata streaming, column search and announcement reordering.
-* 7.x: second LTS release, add-on updates, time-based profile switching, Track Columns Explorer and others.
-This is the last version to support Studio 5.01.
+* 7.x: Second LTS release, add-on updates, time-based profile switching, Track Columns Explorer and others.
+This was the last version to support Studio 5.01.
 Renamed to 15.x in late 2016.
 * 16.10 (formerly 8.0): Columns explorer for Track Tool, selective data resets.
-* 17.04 (formerly 9.0: vertical column navigation, playlist snapshots, support for Studio 5.20.
+* 17.04 (formerly 9.0): Vertical column navigation, playlist snapshots, support for Studio 5.20.
-* 17.08 (10.0: listener request notification, column header announcement suppression.
+* 17.08 (10.0): Listener request notification, column header announcement suppression.
 This is the last major version, with subsequent versions using continuous delivery.
-* 17.12: end of support for old Windows releases, add-on settings reorganization, extension points.
+* 17.12: End of support for old Windows releases, add-on settings reorganization, extension points.
-* 18.06: responding to recent NVDA features, playlist transcripts, wxPython 4 support, partial playlist snapshots, expanding the scope of the add-on.
+* 18.06: Responding to recent NVDA features, playlist transcripts, wxPython 4 support, partial playlist snapshots, expanding the scope of the add-on.
-* 18.09: third LTS release, add-on settings panels, checkable list, wxPython 4.
+* 18.09: Third LTS release, add-on settings panels, checkable list, wxPython 4.
+This was the last version to support Studio 5.11.
-* 19.01: add-on update feature removed, compatibility flags with future NVDA releases.
+* 19.01: Add-on update feature removed, compatibility flags with future NVDA releases.
-* 19.07: renaming the add-on, settings reload/reset.
+* 19.07: Renaming the add-on, settings reload/reset.
 * 20.02: Python 3, restructured encoders support and new encoders, Creator's Playlist Editor support.
-* 20.06: removed Window-Eyes support, time-based broadcast profiles facility removed, support for Remote VT client.
+* 20.06: Removed Window-Eyes support, time-based broadcast profiles facility removed, support for Remote VT client.
-* 20.09: fourth LTS release, pilot features removed, connecting to individual encoders in SPL encoders, background encoder monitor registry.
+* 20.09: Fourth LTS release, pilot features removed, connecting to individual encoders in SPL encoders, background encoder monitor registry.
+This was the last version to support Studio 5.20 and 5.31.
-* 21.01: track property announcement changes, more lint fixes.
+* 21.01: Track property announcement changes, more lint fixes.
-* 21.06: compatibility with newer NVDA releases, type annotations and more robust source code.
+* 21.06: Compatibility with newer NVDA releases, type annotations and more robust source code.
 This is the last version with planned new features and bug fixes from me.
-* 22.01: control types refactor, internal refinements to configuration management, remove profile caching mechanism as SSD technology has matured.
+* 22.01: Control types refactor, internal refinements to configuration management, remove profile caching mechanism as SSD technology has matured.
 This was the last planned release from me for some time.
-* 22.03: feature changes and removals to improve add-on security.
+* 22.03: Feature changes and removals to improve add-on security.
-* 23.02: dropped support for Windows 7, 8, 8.1, and unsupported Windows 10 releases.
+* 23.02: Dropped support for Windows 7, 8, 8.1, and unsupported Windows 10 releases.
 This was the last version actively developed by me (Joseph Lee).
-* 23.05: new maintainer (Chris Duffley).
+* 23.05: New maintainer (Chris Duffley).
-* 24.03: initial support for speech on demand mode, encoder support enhancements.
+* 24.03: Initial support for speech on demand mode, encoder support enhancements.
-* 25.01: dropped 32-bit Windows releases support, linter updates, Add-on Updater support removed with the introduction of NV Access add-on store.
+* 25.01: Dropped 32-bit Windows releases support, linter updates, Add-on Updater support removed with the introduction of NV Access add-on store.
-* 25.06: fifth LTS release, restored partial support for Windows 8.1 and older Windows 10 releases, code refactoring including Python 3.11 syntax.
+* 25.06: Fifth LTS release, restored partial support for Windows 8.1 and older Windows 10 releases, code refactoring including Python 3.11 syntax.
+This was the last version to support Studio 5.40 and 5.50.
-* 25.07: major code restructuring with the introduction of SPL common services module (housed along with app modules).
+* 25.07: Major code restructuring with the introduction of SPL common services module (housed along with app modules).
 * 25.11: Remote Studio, 64-bit NVDA compatibility.
-* 26.01: refactored unlabeled control labeler.
+* 26.01: Refactored unlabeled control labeler.
+* 26.07: Sixth LTS release, command priority for conflicting commands between NVDA and Studio, removed SPL touch mode, StationPlaylist Recorder support.
+This is the last version to support Studio 6.01 and 32-bit NVDA (2025.3.3 and earlier).

 Throughout this document, you'll get a chance to see how the add-on works, design philosophy and how the add-on is being developed, with glimpses into the past and future.
 My hope is that this add-on internals document would be a valuable reference for users and developers - for users to see the inner workings of this add-on, and for developers to use this add-on as an example of how an add-on is planned, implemented, tested, released and maintained.